hning86/azuremlps/README.md

 	![image](https://raw.githubusercontent.com/hning86/azuremlps/master/screenshots/WorkspaceAuthorizationToken.png)

 	* Please note for the Web Service Endpoint Management commandlets, you can also use the Endpoint API Key in lieu of the Workspace Authorization Token.
-* **Region Name**
+* **Location**
 	* This value can be found in the Workspace drop-down.
+It is the Azure region the Workspace is provisioned in.
 Currently supported values for this configuration are:
 		* South Central US (use this value for all Free Workspaces)
 		* Southeast Asia
 		* Northern Europe